rishabhxchoudhary/nextjs-portfolio/blogs/all-leetcode-dp-problems.md

 Link: [LeetCode - Climbing Stairs](https://leetcode.com/problems/climbing-stairs/)

 ### Problem Description:
 You are climbing a staircase.
-It takes `n` steps to reach the top.
+It takes $n$ steps to reach the top.
 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?

 ### Solution:

 To solve this problem, we can use dynamic programming to build the solution bottom-up.
 Let's define the subproblems and the transition states:

 1. **Subproblem:**
-   Let `DP[i]` be the number of distinct ways to reach step `i` of the staircase.
+   Let $DP[i]$ be the number of distinct ways to reach step $i$ of the staircase.

 2. **Base Cases:**
-   - `DP[0] = 1`: There is only one way to reach step 0, and that is by doing nothing (not taking any steps).
+   - $DP[0] = 1$: There is only one way to reach step 0, and that is by doing nothing (not taking any steps).
-   - `DP[1] = 1`: There is only one way to reach step 1, and that is by taking one step of size 1.
+   - $DP[1] = 1$: There is only one way to reach step 1, and that is by taking one step of size 1.
-   - `DP[2] = 2`: There are two ways to reach step 2: either take two steps of size 1 or take one step of size 2.
+   - $DP[2] = 2$: There are two ways to reach step 2: either take two steps of size 1 or take one step of size 2.

 3. **Transition State:**
-   To compute `DP[i]`, we can either take a single step of size 1 from `DP[i-1]` or take two steps of size 1 from `DP[i-2]`.
+   To compute $DP[i]$, we can either take a single step of size 1 from $DP[i-1]$ or take two steps of size 1 from $DP[i-2]$.
 Therefore, the transition equation is:
     - DP[i] = DP[i-1] + DP[i-2]
-    By using this transition equation, we can fill the DP table from `DP[3]` to `DP[n]`.
+    By using this transition equation, we can fill the DP table from $DP[3]$ to $DP[n]$.

 4. **Objective:**
-The objective is to find `DP[n]`, which represents the number of distinct ways to reach the top of the staircase when `n` steps are required.
+The objective is to find $DP[n]$, which represents the number of distinct ways to reach the top of the staircase when $n$ steps are required.

 Solution: